Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-So it's not random.
-There's a real reason why it's Opal.
-And then the whole product experience is centered around the fact that the more you focus, the more you can unlock these Opal gemstones with different colors and different shapes.
-And we put a lot of effort to basically, as constant debates in our team, to basically make sure that the entire experience revolves around these gemstones.
-And so that's obviously one of the things, the most loved interaction, the app, which sounds completely stupid, but the most of interaction is that unlocking of that stone, like when you get granted that a new gemstone, because you've passed a new milestone, you've used the app for a certain amount of days, for example, you get to kind of tap to crack the gemstone, and that's the most loved interaction.
-And people really remember this, talk about it, and really helps build the brand because this is what the kind of things that people remember.
+The most loved interaction in the app, which sounds completely stupid, but the most of interaction is that unlocking of that stone.
+When you get granted a new gemstone, because you've passed a new milestone.
+You've used the app for a certain amount of days, for example.
+You get to tap to crack the gemstone.
+That's the most loved interaction.
+People really remember this, talk about it, and really helps build the brand because this is what the kind of things that people remember.

 David Barnard:

-And so yeah, I think folks listening to this should think about ways in their product to create those kind of magical moments because it really is so magical inside Opal.
-Yeah,
+Yeah, I think folks listening to this should think about ways in their product to create those kinds of magical moments.
+It really is so magical inside Opal.

 Kenneth Schlenker: